8 Fun Facts About Singapore

 8.)
 Singapore is also known as the “fine city” due to its many strict laws

-Singapore is called fine city because of its cleanliness and many strict laws.
-First time offenders of the unique and specific laws can face fines ranging from $500 to $2,000 USD.
+Singapore is often called the “fine city” due to its strict laws and cleanliness.
+First-time offenders can face fines from $500 to $2,000 USD.